Join Kent Sport

 - Air-conditioned, fully-equipped gym with cardio, weights and strength training equipment

-- Large fitness and dance studio with up to 40 group exercise classes per week
+- Large fitness and dance studio with up to 60 group exercise classes per week, including our LES MILLS Virtual classes

 - 3 full-size, floodlit artificial pitches for football, rugby, lacrosse, hockey and more